iliags/omt_decomp/README.md

 It appears as though the format is little endian, and a floating point number (f32).
 The remainder part of the float (example from x position: `46 1A 37 C4`) is likely a rounding error from the original software.

+## GRN

+Some titles use Granny3D from RAD Game tools, files use the *.grn extension.

 ## OMT

 A general container format which holds sounds, textures, and perhaps static 3D models.